 I am a native southern Californian who decided to leave the golden state for retirement in the beautiful and wild Sonoran Desert.
-My husband, Paul, and I have lived in Vail for over nine years and were attracted to it because of its beauty and rural atmosphere.
-As a former professional in the field of higher education administration, I held many positions, the last of which were as associate dean and interim dean for California State University, San Bernardino’s continuing education college.
-In these roles, my job was to extend the educational resources of the university to the region by working closely with community partners and university faculty to deliver degree programs to off-campus professionals, or to develop unique non-credit programs for diverse audiences.
-I am also a golfer, pool shooter, lover of horses and my husband Paul.
-When we’re not on the golf course, we love to travel and frequently take road trips to visit the kids and the grand kids in Kansas.
+My husband, Paul, and I have lived in Vail since 2009 and were attracted to it because of its beauty and rural atmosphere.
+As a former professional in the field of higher education administration I held many positions, the last of which were as associate dean and interim dean of the College of Extended Learning at California State University San Bernardino.
+In these roles, I worked closely with the university community and local partners to assess educational needs and address them through degree programs or tailored professional development.
+In retirement, I’m privileged to work with ReSources board and staff colleagues toward alleviating food insecurity and imagining a brighter future for our community.

 My wife and I are 17-year residents of the Vail Community.
 We love the school district, the slower pace of life, and the rural location of Vail.
 After a 35-year career in information technology, I enjoy volunteering in various local and charitable pursuits.
 Helping to feed and care for those in need is not only something I enjoy doing, but it is very rewarding.
 We are especially grateful for those in the community who volunteer, contribute, and support the mission of the Vail Food Bank and Thrift Store.